omkar1403/Sukoon/MentalHealthMERN/README.md

-# Umeed - A Website related to Mental Health Disorders
+# Umeed - A Website related to Mental Health Wellbeing and Awareness

 'Umeed' is a Hindi word which translates to 'Hope' in  the English language.
 It is a full stack project on the theme of 'Mental Health ' built with the aim to act as a fully comprehensive website to raise awareness and provide resources regarding all sorts of issues related to the same.